pulumi/tutorials/introduction_to_pulumi/lab-03/Configuring_and_Provisioning_Containers.md

                         opts=pulumi.ResourceOptions(depends_on=[mongo_container])
 )

-It's important to note something here.
-In the Container resource, we are reference `baseImageName` from the `image` resource.
-Pulumi now knows there's a dependency between these two resources, and will know to create the `container` resource _after_ the image resource.
+It is important to note something here.
+In the Container resource, we are referencing `baseImageName` from the `image` resource.
+Pulumi now knows there is a dependency between these two resources, and will know to create the `container` resource _after_ the image resource.
 Another dependency to note is that the `backend_container` depends on the `mongo_container`.
 If we tried to run `pulumi up` without the `mongo_container` running, we would get an error message.

-The backend container also requires several environment variables to connect to the mongo container and set the node environment for Express.js.
+The backend container also requires environment variables to connect to the mongo container and set the node environment for Express.js.
 These are set in `./app/backend/src/.env`.
 Like before we can set them using `pulumi config`.

 ```bash
 pulumi config set mongo_host http://mongo:27017